Assyrian cuisine: Soups and stews

 Boushala (or bushala) is one of the oldest known dishes; it is a yoghurt-based soup with assorted greens such as Swiss chard or spinach and bulgur wheat.
 This soup can be served hot or cold.
 Dikhwah (or dokhwa) is a dried yoghurt-based heavy stew with barley and meat.

 Harissa (or hareesa) is a porridge made with hulled wheat berries, deboned chicken or beef, and broth, sometimes eaten with butter or cinnamon.

 Tashrib (or tashreeb) is a soup made of chickpeas, onions, and chicken or lamb meat, often served on top of bread at breakfast.
 Tashrib is similar to a Syrian dish called fatta and an Iraqi dish called tashghib.
 There are variations of the dish that may include more toppings like lentils, noodles, and pomegranate.

 Pacha, similar to Armenian and Turkish dishes, is a heavy stew consisting of lamb stomach stuffed with rice, brain, tongue, liver, or offal.

 Desserts

 There are several different types of desserts such as cakes and cookies, which include baklava, kulecheh, kadeh, nazoochi, and others.
-Due to the influence from the post-Ottoman occupation of Iraq and Syria by the British and French many customs were picked up from the colonial administrators, and tea and biscuits are often eaten as snacks.
+Due to the influence from the post-Ottoman occupation of Iraq and Syria by the British and French many customs were picked up from the colonial administrators, tea and biscuits are often eaten as snacks.

 Kadeh looks like a thick yellowish flat bread though it contains plenty of butter, eggs, and sugar which renders it a very sweet pastry.
 Kadeh are usually prepared alongside kulecheh and are served during Christmas.
 Nazoochi is similar to kadeh but sweeter and cut into a triangle shape; it is served during tea time or during social events.